ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 ## mvbScope
 This is `viewModelScope` of the hidden `MVBViewModel`.
 This `coroutineScope` is not affected by the configuration change, and cancelled only when its owner `ComponentActivity` / `Fragment` is killed by `user presses back` or `low memory`.
-Besides, it's not static but actually an extensive property so there is no memory leak.
+Besides, it's not static but actually an extensive property.
+Check out the source code, and you will find there is no memory leak.
 {{< codeImg mvbScope.png >}}

 ## Format